 - jiwire has a Wi-Fi hot spot locator

-- There are several free apps that help you find Wi-Fi (Free Wi-Fi Finder on iPhones and WiFi Finder for Android)
+- There are several free apps that help you find Wi-Fi – search the app stores for Wi-Fi

 Secure your computer, web browser, Internet connection